jlehosky/Lehosky-Portfolio/FinalProject.md

 :green_circle: How YOU can you help your community thrive and breath easier by partnering with Tree Pittsburgh

+**User Stories / Narative**
-Putting myself into the shoes of those reading and viewing this information, I've used the "user stories" tool to hone in on what will motivate them to take interest in this issue, and leading calls to action available to the reader/user:
+Putting myself into the shoes of those reading and viewing this information, I've used the "user stories" tool we practiced in class to hone in on what will motivate viewers to take interest in this issue, and the calls to action available to the reader/user:

 **As a reader I want to** help support Tree Pittsburgh’s goal of planting more trees